StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/ngram_search.md

 ## Description

-Calculate ngram similarity of the two string.
+Calculate the ngram similarity of the two strings.

 ## Syntax